Twissi/90s-advents-calendar/README.md

 > Customizable 90s advents calendar

+Find a link behind each door.
+This advents calendar features websites about Brutalism web design.

 ## Screenshots

-This is how the calendar looks:
+This is an example on how the calendar looks.

 Before december:
 ![Screenshot of calendar before dec](https://github.com/Twissi/90s-advents-calendar/blob/master/screenshots/Screenshot%202019-11-03%20at%2022.15.22.png?raw=true)